 Configure dynamic IP address pools that is used to allocate IP addresses to clients.
-Specify the range starting and ending IP address and select the DHCP profile.
+Specify the range starting and ending IP address and select the DHCP Option Set.

-The DHCP profiles are groups of DHCP settings that can be applied to individual IP address ranges.
-For more information, see DHCP profiles.
+The DHCP Option Set are groups of DHCP settings that can be applied to individual IP address ranges.
+For more information, see DHCP Option Set.

-Configure individual hosts that require a fixed IP address based on the MAC address.
-Enter the Fixed IP Address, MAC Address, and select a DHCP profile.
+Set the reserved IP address by mapping individual hosts that require a fixed IP address to it's MAC address.
+Enter the Fixed IP Address, MAC Address, and select a DHCP Option Set.